estesowaelu/NBody/README.md

 NBody
 =====

 A simple solar system built using OpenGL.
-An ongoing experiment.

-In XCode 4.3.3 requires the inclusion of OpenGL.framework and GLUT.framework.
+Built using Visual Studio 2010.